 To reach excelling for a planning approach to wellbeing, attendance policy and processes need to be reviewed, improved and implemented.

 Strategic Direction 2: Student and Staff Wellbeing

-procedures to improve flow of information to teachers, students and community.
+Review school communication and administrative procedures to improve flow of information to teachers, students and community.